Charles Bedaux

 Charles Eugène Bedaux (10 October 1886 – 18 February 1944) was a French-American millionaire who made his fortune developing and implementing the work measurement aspect of scientific management, notably the Bedaux System.
 Bedaux was friends with British royalty and Nazis alike, and was a management consultant, big game hunter and explorer.
+In 1934, he was the fifth wealthiest man in the United States.

 Early years

-Charles Bedaux was born in the Charenton-le-Pont commune of Paris, France.
+Charles Bedaux was born in the Charenton-le-Pont commune, suburb of Paris, France.
 He was one of five children.
 His father worked for the French railroad system, and though his two brothers Daniel and Gaston became engineers, Charles became a school dropout.
 Charles worked a series of menial jobs before befriending Henri Ledoux, a successful pimp from the infamous Pigalle district.
 The mysterious Ledoux apparently taught Bedaux lessons on proper dress, confidence and street-fighting, but was murdered in 1906.

 On 14 February 1906, Charles moved to the United States, where in 1917 he became a United States citizen.
 In 1908, Bedaux married Blanche de Kressier Allen, and in 1909, their son, Charles Emile Bedaux (1909–1993) was born.
 He would later claim in interviews to have worked as a restaurant bottle-washer, a sandhog, and at the New Jersey Worsted Mills in Hoboken.

 In 1908, he started working for Mallinckrodt Chemical in St. Louis, then in 1912, for McKesson & Robbins in New York City.
 He then worked as an interpreter for A.M.
 Morrini, an Italian industrial engineering firm studying efficiency measurements.
 Bedaux accompanied Morrini to Europe, where Bedaux started working for Louis Duez's consulting company in 1913.

 In August 1914, Bedaux enlisted in the French Foreign Legion, but was soon discharged for medical reasons.
 Bedaux returned to the US, settling his family in Grand Rapids, Michigan.
 In 1917, Bedaux divorced Blanche, and married Fern Lombard on 2 July.